Lyons, Indiana

 Lyons is a town in Washington Township, Greene County, Indiana, United States.
-The population was 742 at the 2010 census.
+The population was 625 at the 2020 census.
 It is part of the Bloomington, Indiana Metropolitan Statistical Area.

 History

-Lyons was named in honor of Squire Joe Lyons, a county official.
+Lyons was named in honor of Squire Joe Lyons, a county official, and platted in 1869.
 The Lyons post office opened in 1870.

+As settlers moved into the town in the 1870s, they began to establish places of worship.
+The first church in the area was the Hicks Cumberland Presbyterian Church.